Open car No. 3, one of eight original open cars of the Bangor,

 The Old Town, Orono & Veazie Railway (OTOV) was chartered by the legislature on February 26, 1891, with permission to build from a connection with the Old Town Street Railway, through Orono to Main and Olive Streets in the town of Veazie.
 Here it was to connect with a proposed extension of the Bangor Street Railway.
 Capitalization was set at $500,000, and, like the Old Town Street Railway, it could suspend operations during the winter months if it saw fit.

-The company was permitted to lease all of its property and franchises to another company if it so desired, or it might acquire by lease or purchase the property and franchises of any other street railway whose line was constructed or chartered so as to form a connecting or continuing line with it.
+The company was permitted to lease all of its property and franchises to another company if it so desired, or it might acquire by lease or purchase the property and franchises of any other street railway whose line was constructed or chartered to form a connecting or continuing line with it.

 Acting upon this proviso, the (OTOV) took the Old Town Street Railway under a lease on June 15, 1892.
 Neither line, at that time, had started construction.
 OTOV then received permission to change its name to the Bangor, Orono & Old Town Street Railway, with permission to build from Veazie into Bangor with stipulations of streets determined.